diecastt/diecastt/README.md

 ## Hi there 👋
 Hi!
-My name is Diego and I am a second year student at McGill University (Montreal, Canada) currently pursuing a BSc. in Software Engineering.
+My name is Diego and I am a second year student at McGill University (Montreal, Canada) currently pursuing a BSc. in Computer Science.

 ## Work experience ⚡
 - **Junior Test Automation Specialist at SpaceBridge Inc (Contract Part-Time)** - Test automation development on the Validation & Verification team.
 [Montreal, Canada.
 Summer 2022]